-Pets may help reduce your risk of heart diseaseMay 9th, 2013 in Cardiology /
+Pets may help reduce your risk of heart diseaseMay 9, 2013 in Medicine & Health / Cardiology

 Having a pet might lower your risk of heart disease, according to a new American Heart Association scientific statement.